 For example, while the population age structure and reproductive rates of land mammals can be determined by observation over a period of time, such is not the case for whales because they spend most of their time underwater.
 In this case, we need ear plugs for age determination and ovaries to establish reproductive rates.
 Similarly, to study the interactions of whales and other parts of the marine ecosystem we need to know what, how much, where and when they are eating.
 This is done by examining stomach contents.
-DNA analysis only reveals what they have eaten, at most.
+DNA analysis only reveals what they have eaten, at most not when, where and how much.
 Another example is that for pollution studies, tissue samples from various internal organs are required.